-While there are many anti-aging beauty products saturating the market and hogging the consumer spotlight, there's unfortunately less awareness and attention given to overall female health concerns.
+While there are many anti-ageing beauty products saturating the market and hogging the consumer spotlight, there's unfortunately less awareness and attention given to overall female health concerns.

-Be that as it may, caring about the topic of health is all part and parcel of #adulting and most of the people we see on social media above the age of 25 are already complaining of mysterious aches, pains and sudden lack of ability to party all night and still make it fresh-faced into the office the next day.
+Caring about health is part and parcel of #adulting and many of the people we see on social media above the age of 25 are already complaining of mysterious aches, pains and sudden lack of ability to party all night and still make it fresh-faced into the office the next day.

-If that's you, the most reasonable response would be to look into living a healthier lifestyle and to check if your insurance provider gives comprehensive coverage – especially for common women's diseases.
-This is especially important if your family has a history of certain illnesses or if you have a pre-existing condition which makes you prone to developing certain diseases later on in life.
+If that's you, it's time to look into living a healthier lifestyle and to check if your insurance provider gives comprehensive coverage – especially for common women's diseases.
+This is particularly important if your family has a history of certain illnesses or if you have a pre-existing condition which makes you prone to developing certain diseases later on in life.

 Common illnesses and top cause of death

-As of 2015, by far the top cancer illness affecting Singapore women is breast cancer, with colorectal and lung coming in second and third respectively.
-Interestingly, lung and colorectal cancers are the top two cancer illnesses for males in Singapore – which suggests that personal habits and urban living could be more to blame rather than genetics when it comes to health.
+According to a 2019 report, the most commonly diagnosed cancer among women in Singapore is breast cancer, followed by colorectal (colon and rectum) cancer and lung cancer.
+Interestingly, lung and colorectal cancers are also among the top three cancer illnesses for males in Singapore – which suggests that personal habits and urban living could be more to blame rather than genetics when it comes to health issues.

-Uterus and ovarian cancer make up the fourth or fifth cancer type, while stomach and cervical cancer come in ninth and tenth respectively on the list of top cancers for Singapore women1.
+Uterine cancer, lymphoid neoplasm and ovarian cancer make up the fourth, fifth and sixth most commonly diagnosed cancers, while stomach and cervical cancer come in ninth and tenth respectively on the list of top cancers for Singapore women1.

-But what most don't know is that the top cause of death for women in Singapore is not breast cancer but heart failure and stroke.
+But what most don't know is that the top cause of death for women in Singapore is not breast cancer but cardiovascular disease2.
+This illness is associated with an accumulation of fatty deposits in the arteries and an increased risk of blood clots.
 Younger women aged between 21 and 34 years old tend to believe they're not at risk, but this is not true.
-According to Dr Goh Ping Ping, the medical director for the Singapore Heart Foundation, anyone of any age is susceptible to getting a heart attack2.
+According to Dr Goh Ping Ping, the medical director for the Singapore Heart Foundation, anyone of any age is susceptible to getting a heart attack3.